Published Full Papers

-Asset Allocation in Bankruptcy (with Shai Bernstein and Benjamin Iverson) [pdf] [online appendix] [R&R at the Journal of Finance]
+Asset Allocation in Bankruptcy (with Shai Bernstein and Benjamin Iverson) [pdf] [online appendix] [Forthcoming, Journal of Finance]

 Abstract: This paper investigates the consequences of liquidation and reorganization on the allocation and subsequent utilization of assets in bankruptcy.
 We identify 129,000 bankrupt establishments and construct a novel dataset that tracks the occupancy and employment at real estate assets over time.
 Using the random assignment of judges to bankruptcy cases as a natural experiment that forces some firms into liquidation, we find that even after accounting for reallocation, the long-run utilization of assets of liquidated firms is lower relative to assets of reorganized firms.
-These effects are concentrated in thin markets with few potential users, and in areas with low access to finance.
-The results are consistent with the interpretation that in markets with high search costs, or financial frictions, liquidation may lead to inefficient asset allocation.
+These effects are concentrated in thin markets with few potential users and in areas with low access to finance.
+These findings suggest that when search frictions are large, liquidation can lead to an inefficient allocation of assets in bankruptcy.

-Bankruptcy Spillovers (with Shai Bernstein, Xavier Giroud, and Benjamin Iverson) [pdf] [R&R at the Journal of Financial Economics]
+Bankruptcy Spillovers (with Shai Bernstein, Xavier Giroud, and Benjamin Iverson) [pdf] [Forthcoming, Journal of Financial Economics]

 Abstract: How do different bankruptcy approaches affect the local economy?
-Using U.S. Census microdata at the establishment level, we explore the spillover effects of reorganization and liquidation on geographically proximate firms.
+Using U.S. Census microdata, we explore the spillover effects of reorganization and liquidation on geographically proximate firms.
 We exploit the random assignment of bankruptcy judges as a source of exogenous variation in the probability of liquidation.
-We find that within a five-year period, employment declines substantially in the immediate neighborhood of the liquidated establishments, relative to reorganized establishments.
-Most of the decline is due to lower growth of existing establishments and, to a lesser extent, reduced entry into the area.
-The spillover effects are highly localized and concentrate in the non-tradable and service sectors, particularly when the bankrupt firm operates in the same sector.
-These results suggest that liquidation leads to a reduction in consumer traffic to the local area and to a decline in knowledge spillovers between firms.
+We find that employment declines substantially in the immediate neighborhood of the liquidated establishments, relative to reorganized establishments.
+The spillover effects are highly localized and concentrate in non-tradable and service sectors, consistent with a reduction in local consumer traffic and a decline in knowledge spillovers between firms.
 The evidence highlights the externalities that bankruptcy design can impose on non-bankrupt firms.

-Patronage in the Allocation of Public Sector Jobs (with Mounu Prem and Edoardo Teso) [available upon request]
+Patronage in the Allocation of Public Sector Jobs (with Edoardo Teso and Mounu Prem) [pdf]

 Work in Progress